AidData-WM/alexm-util/README.md

 ./csv2mbtiles.py -i SCAD.csv -z 'npart'
 ```

-###6. density2.py
+###6. attributes2density.py
-Takes a CSV with lats and longs and a shapefile, and returns a shapefile clipped to the CSV's convex hull with an added density field.
+A density field calculator that takes a CSV (and optionally a shapefile), and returns a SHP.

 ####Dependencies
 1. Python